The slowest coupon collector's problem: Prologue

 where $\gamma \approx 0.5772156649$ is the Euler–Mascheroni constant.

-To promote deeper learning skills, we posed a couple of questions to the class. \begin{description} \item [Question 1] What is the expected number of boxes you need to buy to complete \textit{two} sets of coupons? \item [Question 2*] Now, instead of you alone trying to collect two sets of coupons, let's say that you and your brother independently buy a box of cereal everyday with the goal to each collect the complete set of $n$ coupons.
-What is the expected number of boxes required for \begin{enumerate} \item[2.1 ] the \textit{slower} player (who last completed a collection); \item[2.2 ] the \textit{faster} player (who first completed a collection)? \end{enumerate} \end{description}

-The first question, known as the \textit{double dixie cup problem}, was solved by Newman and Shepp in 1960.
-Their results, published in American Mathematical Monthly, showed that the expected number of boxes needed to complete $m$ sets of coupons is $n\left(\log n +(m-1) \log\log n+ O(1)\right)$ \cite{NS}.
+The problem has been extended to a scenario where the player has to collect multiple sets of coupons.
+This problem, known as the \textit{double dixie cup problem}, was solved by Newman and Shepp in 1960.
+Their results, published in American Mathematical Monthly, showed that the expected number of boxes needed to complete $m$ sets of coupons is $n\left(\log n +(m-1) \log\log n+ \mathcal{O}(1)\right)$ \cite{NS}.
+In \cite{Z}, Zeilberger found the generating function for the expected number of types of cards of which the player has exactly $i$ copies at the end.
 The note \cite{FS} gave an extensive review on approaches for solving the classical problem, and established some interesting results regarding multiple collections.

-Generalization of the problem to a two-player game was also studied previously, in different contexts.
+Generalization of the problem to a two-player game has also been studied previously.
 For example, the probability that the faster player was never behind at any intermediate stage of the play has been investigated in \cite{MW}.
-However, to our surprise, it seems the second question has never been considered in the existing literature (and apparently none of the students in class knew how to solve it).
-We thus take this opportunity to present some novel results that directly answer this question.